 - Promotes cardiovascular health

-As a general rule of thumb, you can find the right CBD dosage by multiplying 0.5 by your dog’s weight (in KG) and swap the number to MG.
+As a general rule of thumb, you can find the right CBD dosage by multiplying 0.5 by your dog’s weight (in KG) and swapping the number to MG.
 Let’s say your dog weighs 10 KG, then he needs roughly 5 MG of CBD oil (twice a day.)
 The larger the dog, the more CBD oil they will need and vice-versa.

 CBD amounts differ based on the size of your dog but when it comes to doses and amounts, too much CBD doesn’t have any side effects.
 If you administer CBD even in high amounts, it’s extremely unlikely to harm your dog if you accidentally give them too much.